 MED: Talent discards the remaining solution in tube B and the empty tube.
 TEXT: Autoclave or incinerate biohazardous waste.

-Quality Control Samples
+Quality Control Samples NOTE: Section not filmed because preparation of QC samples was described in section 3.

 [1].

 MED: Talent adds sodium chloride to each microcentrifuge tube and places the tubes in a plastic rack.